 1. Modern Wood Picnic Table

 Some of the most attractive contemporary picnic table designs are also the easiest to build.
-These Simple Picnic Table Plans use standard store-bought 2×4 and 1×4 lumber, which is bolted together for straightforward assembly.
+Etsy seller DJ Shop Co.’s Simple Picnic Table Plans use standard store-bought 2×4 and 1×4 lumber, which is bolted together for straightforward assembly.

 The finished items have a sleek and modern look, and extra visual interest can be added by staining or painting alternate pieces.
 Along with plans for matching benches, detailed drawings and a material list are included.